 Consumer Protection Clinic – 7030

 The Consumer Protection Clinic represents individuals who are victims of marketplace fraud or who have disputes regarding consumer credit, debt collection, motor vehicle fraud, predatory lending or similar matters.
 The Clinic also assists legislators, regulators, and advocacy groups in policy matters, such as drafting consumer protection legislation.
+The Clinic also participates in impact legislation by initiating and acting as co-counsel in class action or related matters.

 Students also advise clients who have unresolved complaints filed with the United States Consumer Financial Protection Bureau (CFPB).